codedthrillers/volume1/0103theAlternative.md

 ... and finally someone heard it, and got scared.

 He rushed to the keyboard, made sure all conditions were properly written.
 Each and every condition had to be perfect by now, and, just to be extra careful, when a value got tested for equality, it was tested for it's inequality also.
-With the AI rising from the ground and trying to take over the world, and the dragon circling the skies, you can never be to cautious.
+With the AI rising from the ground, trying to take over the world, and a dragon circling the skies, you can never be to cautious.

 And the dragon blew fire: